Serie D: Tie-breakers

 Head-to-head results are used in all other situations, such as when all the teams involved are qualified in the promotional playoffs, or all teams are participating in the relegation playoffs.

 Scudetto Serie D

-Each year, at the end of the regular season, the winners of the nine Serie D divisions qualify for a championship tournament in order to assign the so-called Scudetto Dilettanti (amateur champions' title).
+Each year, at the end of the regular season, the winners of the nine Serie D divisions qualify for a championship tournament in order to assign the so-called Scudetto Serie D (the LND champions' title).

 Round one divides the nine teams into three groups of three teams each where each team plays a single game against each of its other two opponents.
 The three group winners and best second-placed team advance to the semifinals.

-The first scudetto dilettanti was assigned in 1952–1953, when the Serie D was still called IV Serie (fourth division).
-Its assignment was suspended from 1958–1959 to 1991–1992.